dawit3526/Colonscopy-Video-Content-Analysis/README.md

 # Colonscopy-Video-Content-Analysis
-Hi my name is Dawit Weldeghergish I am computer vision enginner, this project contains python code for colonscopy video content analysis, where I have used machine learning for classification of video frames.
+Hi my name is Dawit Weldeghergish I am computer vision enginner, this project contains python code for colonscopy video content analysis, where I have used CNN for classification of video frames.